 Evidence of appropriate prequalification

-Where the prequalification level is such that the National Prequalification System applies you should obtain from contractors, at the tendering stage, a copy of any tendering contractors' NPS prequalification approval/certificate and/or a copy of their NPS Mutual Recognition certificate in Tasmania.
-Information on the currency of these certificates should be confirmed prior to evaluating tenders by contacting Treasury's Contracts Officer on (03) 6166 4220 or at firstname.lastname@example.org.
+Where the prequalification level is such that the National Prequalification System applies you should obtain from contractors, at the tendering stage, a copy of their NPS prequalification approval/certificate and/or a copy of their NPS Mutual Recognition certificate in Tasmania.
+Information on the currency of the certificates can be confirmed prior to evaluating tenders by contacting Treasury's Contracts Officer on (03) 6166 4220 or at firstname.lastname@example.org.